Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • A negative impact on credit: Cash advances increase your balance and your credit utilization.

-• Withdrawal limits: Most credit card companies only allow you to withdraw a percentage of your card’s total limit, so you might need to explore other ways to get paid instantly.
+• Withdrawal limits: Most credit card companies only allow you to withdraw a percentage of your card’s total limit, so you might need to explore other ways to access cash.

 Cash advances aren’t a perfect solution.
 You shouldn’t take them out unless you really need to.